ueberauth/guardian/README.md

 * `token_module` - The module that implements the functions for dealing with tokens.
 Default `Guardian.Token.Jwt`

-Guardian can handle tokens of any type that implement the `Guardian.Token` behaviour.
+Guardian can handle tokens of any type that implements the `Guardian.Token` behaviour.
-Each token module will have it's own configuration requirements.
+Each token module will have its own configuration requirements.
 Please see below for the JWT configuration.

 All configuration values may be provided in two ways.